Christopher-I/UNICEFConnectKids/README.md

     -All participants can use basic ethereum based tools such as metamask  and etherscan.

-    -All transcations and daily connectivity data is stored on the ethereum blockchain.
+    -All transactions and daily connectivity data is stored on the ethereum blockchain.

-    -Dapp automatically manages the selection of ISP providers and the priorization of schools to receive internet connection.
+    -Dapp automatically manages the selection of ISP providers and the prioritization of schools to receive internet connection.

 <h3 name="AdditionalMechanisms">Additional Mechanisms</h3>

-    -The current ISP provider is chosen by a bidding system via a smart contract based on quality of service it promises to provide( faster download/upload speeds) and its previous history of perfomance.
+    -The current ISP provider is chosen by a bidding system via a smart contract based on quality of service it promises to provide( faster download/upload speeds) and its previous history of performance.
 This way the best service providers over time will have a bidding advantage.

-    -ISP perfomance are graded at the end of an appriopriate cycle period(example 30 days) and payments are made after grading depending on ISP grade.
+    -ISPs perfomance are graded at the end of an appropriate cycle period(example 30 days) and payments are made after grading depending on ISP grade.

-    -After every succesful grade at the end of cycle, ISP recieve 'consistency points' which are a positive factor when bidding for future ISP opportunities.
+    -After every succesful grade at the end of cycle, ISP receive 'consistency points' which are a positive factor when bidding for future ISP opportunities.

     -Schools are prioritized for connectivity by the smart contract based on factors such as population and location.